 Don’t forget, your puppy is not being naughty, they are just being a puppy.
-It is one of the ways that they explore their environment and it is a natural behaviour.
+It is one of the ways that they explore their environment and it is a natural puppy behavior.

 1. If you are buying a puppy make sure they are from a reputable breeder

 Crucial early socialisation is just one of many reasons why it is super important to go to a reputable breeder.
 A good breeder will have ensured that pup is with mum and littermates.
 When the pups play, if one is too rough with their play biting, their sibling will let out a loud yelp and will stop playing.
-The pups then learn that to continue their play they need to adjust the amount of pressure they are applying with their mouth.
+The pups then learn that to continue their play they need to adjust the amount of pressure they are applying.

 If the pup is removed from mum and/or littermates too early, the crucial start to teaching their bite inhibition will have been lost and this can increase problems at a later stage.